So I’m just going to say it, the Twin Falls Circuit in Springbrook National Park might just be the most spectacular short hike on the Gold Coast!

-It’s a big call with so much stunning scenery and so many well maintained tracks throughout the Lamington, Springbrook and Tamborine Mountain National Parks.
-Last weekend was our first visit to this track which forms part of the Scenic Rim and the World Heritage protected Gondwana Rainforests of Australia so you really can’t go wrong.
+I know, it’s a big call with so much stunning scenery and so many well-maintained tracks throughout the Lamington, Springbrook and Tamborine Mountain National Parks.
+All three National Parks form part of the Scenic Rim and the World Heritage protected Gondwana Rainforests of Australia so you really can’t go wrong.

 Table of Contents

-The Springbrook National Park area was formed 23 million years ago and it’s pristine state makes it extremely important on an international scale.
+The Springbrook National Park area was formed 23 million years ago and its pristine state makes it extremely important on an international scale.
 The Springbrook Plateau was once the northern face of a huge shield volcano that dominated the area at that time.
-The volcano was about 80 kilometres across and 2,000 metres high, over 6,000 km² were covered in it’s lava flows that were up to 270 m deep in parts.
+The volcano was about 80 kilometres across and 2,000 metres high, over 6,000 km² were covered in its lava flows that were up to 270 m deep in parts.
 The basalt, rhyolite and pyroclastic rock formations that are dominant throughout the region today were formed during that time.
-It’s the ryolite that makes up the sheer cliffs.
+It’s the rhyolite that makes up the sheer cliffs.